Henry Paget, 7th Marquess of Anglesey: Background

 Henry Paget was born in London, the son of Charles Paget, 6th Marquess of Anglesey and Lady Victoria Manners, the eldest daughter of the 8th Duke of Rutland, and was baptised with George V and Mary of Teck as his godparents.
 He was the brother of Lady Rose McLaren and the nephew of Lady Diana Cooper.
-He had a twin sister, Katherine.
+He had a twin sister, Katharine.

 He was educated at Wixenford School and Eton College.

 Along with his wife, he attended the Coronation of Elizabeth II in 1953.
 At the time of his death in 2013 it was believed they were the only living married couple apart from Elizabeth II and Prince Philip to have attended the Coronation.

 He used the courtesy title of Earl of Uxbridge until he succeeded to the marquessate in 1947.

 Work

 He gained the rank of major in the Royal Horse Guards (Blues) and fought in the Second World War.
 Postwar he served as lieutenant colonel and Commandant of the Anglesey and Carnarvonshire Army Cadet Force 1948–50, and as a captain in 635th (Royal Welch) Light Anti-Aircraft Regiment, Royal Artillery, in the Territorial Army 1950–52.
 He held the office of Deputy Lieutenant of Anglesey in 1960, Vice-Lieutenant of Anglesey between 1960 and 1983 and Lord Lieutenant of Gwynedd between 1983 and 1989.

-Lord Anglesey wrote the books The Capel Letters 1814–1817 (1955), consisting of the edited correspondence between the first Marquess's sister in England and his nieces; One Leg: The Life and Letters of 1st Marquess of Anglesey (1961), a biography of his ancestor; Sergeant Pearman's Memoirs (1968); and A History of the British Cavalry 1816–1919, Volumes I–VIII, which began appearing in 1973, and has been described as "the definitive history" of this branch of the army.
+Lord Anglesey wrote the books The Capel Letters 1814–1817 (1955), consisting of the edited correspondence between the first Marquess's sister in England and his nieces; One Leg: The Life and Letters of 1st Marquess of Anglesey (1961), a biography of his ancestor; Sergeant Pearman's Memoirs (1968); and A History of the British Cavalry 1816–1919, published in eight volumes between 1973 and 1997.
+The last has been described as "the definitive history" of this branch of the army.

 He was vice-president of the Society for Army Historical Research and a Member of the Council of the National Army Museum.
 He was Hon.
 President of the Crimean War Research Society.
 He was awarded an Honorary D.Litt by the University of Wales in 1984, and the Royal United Services Institute for Defence Studies awarded him the Chesney Gold Medal for his contribution to military history in 1996.
 He chaired the Historic Buildings Council for Wales (1977–1992) and was the founding President of the Friends of Friendless Churches (1966–1984).
 He served as a vice-chairman of the National Trust (1975–1985) and was a President of the National Museum of Wales (1962–1968).
 He was a member of the Royal Fine Art Commission (1965–1971) and a Trustee both of the National Portrait Gallery (1979–1991) and of the National Heritage Memorial Fund (1980–1992).